nexe/nexe/README.md

 Patches and Plugins are just a middleware functions that take two arguments, the `compiler`, and `next`.
 The compiler is described below, and `next` ensures that the pipeline continues.
 Its invocation should always be awaited or returned to ensure correct behavior.
 Patches also require that [`--build`](#build-boolean) be set, while plugins do not.

-For examples, see the built in patches: [src/patches](src/patches) A plugin
+For examples, see the built in patches: [src/patches](src/patches).

 ### `NexeCompiler`